CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 **User Acceptance test**: Take the data being POSTed to the `/customers` endpoint check it is inserted into the database.

+STRETCH GOAL : If a bad request is made to customers - first name is missing, for instance, return an HTTP 400 Bad reqest.

 ### EXERCISE 4
 **Notes on Postman**